nodejs/node/doc/api/crypto.markdown

 Use `require('crypto')` to access this module.

-The crypto module requires OpenSSL to be available on the underlying platform.
-It offers a way of encapsulating secure credentials to be used as part of a secure HTTPS net or http connection.
+The crypto module offers a way of encapsulating secure credentials to be used as part of a secure HTTPS net or http connection.

 It also offers a set of wrappers for OpenSSL's hash, hmac, cipher,